Avoid Capital Gains Tax on Gifted Property UK

 – £125,000 asset value chargeable to IHT on transfer/gift into a trust

-Please be mindful that the above strategy is only deferring the Capital Gains Tax liability.
-The above example shows an asset transfer of £450,000 but because the father used holdover relief the deemed cost to the son is the original purchase price of £300,000.
+Please be mindful that the above strategy only defers the Capital Gains Tax liability.
+The above example shows an asset transfer of £450,000, but because the father used holdover relief, the deemed cost to the son is the original purchase price of £300,000.

 3% SDLT surcharge considerations